Idiopathic Inflammatory Myopathies

 • IV immune globulin

-Serial measurements of creatine kinase (CK) provide the best early guide of therapeutic effectiveness.
+Serial measurements of creatine kinase (CK) provide an early guide to therapeutic effectiveness.
 However, in patients with widespread muscle atrophy, levels are occasionally normal despite chronic, active myositis.
 MRI findings of muscle edema or high CK levels generally differentiate a relapse of myositis from corticosteroid-induced myopathy.
-Aldolase is an alternative, being less specific for muscle injury than CK, but can occasionally be positive in patients with myositis and normal CK levels.
-As enzyme levels fall toward or reach normal in many patients in 6 to 12 weeks, followed later by improved muscle strength, the corticosteroid dose can be gradually decreased.
-If muscle enzyme levels rise again, the corticosteroid dose is usually increased while awaiting the full effect of other medications.
+Other muscle enzyme levels can provide clues too.
+Aldolase is less specific for muscle injury than CK but can occasionally be positive in patients with myositis and normal CK levels.
+Elevated aspartate aminotransferase (AST) and alanine aminotransferase (ALT) levels may also reflect muscle injury.

 People with an autoimmune disorder are at higher risk of atherosclerosis and should be closely monitored.
 Patients on long-term corticosteroid therapy should receive osteoporosis prophylaxis.
 If combination immunosuppressive therapy is used, patients should be given prophylaxis for opportunistic infections, such as Pneumocystis jirovecii (see prevention of Pneumocystis jirovecii pneumonia), and vaccines against common infections (eg, streptococcal pneumonia, influenza, COVID-19).